Navigating Glaucoma Treatments: What’s the Best Cure?

 Common Treatment Options

-Eye drops remain the first line of defense against glaucoma.
-These help decrease eye pressure by either improving fluid drainage or reducing its production inside the eye.
-However, side effects like reddening or itching eyes are not uncommon.
+Eye drops are the first line of defense for glaucoma.
+They help lower intraocular pressure by improving fluid drainage or reducing its production in the eye.
+Some patients may experience side effects such as redness, irritation, or itching, but these are generally manageable with guidance from an eye specialist.

 Oral Medications

-Oral medications, usually carbonic anhydrase inhibitors, help decrease eye pressure.
-While it\’s an effective treatment method, it may cause frequent urination, tingling in fingers and toes, and stomach upset.
+Oral medications, often carbonic anhydrase inhibitors, are used to further decrease eye pressure.
+While effective, side effects can include frequent urination, tingling in fingers and toes, and stomach discomfort.
+Careful monitoring is important to ensure safety and effectiveness.

 Laser Treatment